ololiuhqui/magnolia-free-hugo-theme/README.md

 - Insert your Google Analytics tag in the `config.toml` file and be ready to track your site performances easily.

+### 7. Google Maps included

+- The contact page can be easily customized by adding a google maps link to get directions towards your activity location.

 ## Quick start: how to install 📥

 1. Install hugo extended, follow [the official installation guide](https://gohugo.io/installation/).